davidfstr/renameregex/README.md

 <tt>**renameregex** *filename_regex* *replacement_pattern*</tt>

-Rename all files in the current directory that match the pattern *filename_regex* to a new name based on the *replacement_pattern*.
+Renames all files in the current directory that match the pattern *filename_regex* to a new name based on the *replacement_pattern*.

 Before the rename is applied, a preview is printed of what files will be renamed and what they well be renamed to.